ENERGY JUSTICE

 Mobilizing Black Women Business Owners to Be Champions of Energy Justice

-This fellowship is all about giving Black women business owners the tools to integrate clean energy into their businesses.
-This isn’t just about going green—it’s about making your business more sustainable, profitable, and impactful in your community.
+This fellowship was all about giving Black women business owners the tools to integrate clean energy into their businesses.
+This is about making your business more sustainable, profitable, and impactful in your community.

 Empowering Future Leaders in Energy Advocacy